IngolfKaufmann/z0-precisionmeasurement/README.md

     - README.md
     - ...

-To run this analysis execute the file 'z0_experiment.ipynb' with jupyter notebook.
+To run this analysis execute the file 'z0_experiment.ipynb' in 'z0-precisionmeasurement' in 'git' with jupyter notebook.